jamesrknox/samples/docker/pd-test/README.md

 # Docker : proxy discovery test

-How to user docker to test proxy discovery.
+How to user Docker to test proxy discovery.

 This is a maven aggregator project consisting of the following maven modules :